 Emilia has a master's degree in social psychology from the University of Tampere in Finland and in a master's in applied positive psychology from the University of Pennsylvania.
 She is a former student of Dr. Martin Seligman and began researching the Finnish construct of sisu under the mentorship of MacArthur Fellow recipient and research professor Dr. Angela Duckworth in 2012.

 Her personal life mission involves being a catalyst for human connection and compassion.
 She believes it is our collective responsibility to create socially warm, inviting spaces that empower people to reach their fullest potential.
 Emilia enjoys facilitating meaningful connections across geographical, cultural, and disciplinary boundaries and has been hosting story circles and women's groups since 2013.

 Being a passionate systems thinker, Emilia sees that we are all part of a larger collective entity through the social networks we belong to.
-In creating a culture which enables individuals to strive for their best possible life, it is imperative to create social awareness of the significance each person has on the possible future of society, and of how sensitive the broader dynamic system is to each of our individual actions (both positive and negative).
+In creating a culture that enables individuals to strive for their best possible life, it is imperative to create social awareness of the significance each person has on the possible future of society, and of how sensitive the broader dynamic system is to each of our individual actions (both positive and negative).
 We are all called to act in a way that adds value to the gross sum of human existence.

-For more information on Sisu Not Silence, you can watch the short film made by the Finnish National Broadcasting Company (YLE) or see this interview on the New Zealand TV Morning Breakfast Show after completing her run.
+For more information on Sisu Not Silence, you can watch the short film made by the Finnish National Broadcasting Company (YLE) or see this interview on the New Zealand TV Morning Breakfast Show after completing her expedition.